Common questions answered:

 When a ferret comes in that meets your criteria, we will give you a call and let you know the status of your ferret.
 At this time, you have usually completed the application and have been approved.
 We will keep you updated every step of the way.

-Should a problem develop, you are required to contact TFR immediately!
+Should a problem develop, you are required to contact TFR or another ferret shelter immediately!
 DO NOT give your ferret away and DO NOT let it loose outside!
-If it turns out that you are unable to keep or care for your ferret, you are required to return it to the facility.
+If it turns out that you are unable to keep or care for your ferret, you are required to return it to a safe facility.
 Depending on the circumstance, we may or may not refund your money.
 Refundable circumstances include illness, allergies, or other trouble you couldn’t avoid that endangers the ferrets.
 Circumstances like simply changing your mind (pet remorse) would be considered a non-refundable circumstance.
 We go through a lot of trouble to match ferts with their new owners and it isn’t cheap to do.

 If you can’t agree or abide by our terms, you will not acquire a ferret from Texico Ferret Rescue.